Domestic Violence is Often Referred to as Domestic Abuse

 What defenses are available to someone charged with DV in Michigan?
 Potential defenses to domestic violence charges include self-defense, defense of others, false allegations, lack of intent, or alibi.
 Additionally, defendants without a legal or factual defense can often get a lenient plea bargain if their lawyer persuasively argues mitigating and equitable factors justifying a reduced charge and lenient sentence.

 Will I have to attend anger management or other counseling programs?
-As a condition of probation or a plea agreement, defendants may be required to participate in counseling or anger management programs.
-Depending on the circumstances, it is sometimes in the defendant’s best interest to engage in counseling immediately in an effort to prove to the prosecutor and judge their offense is an aberration that is unlikely to reoccur.
+Depending on the circumstances, defendants may be required to participate in counseling or anger management programs as a condition of probation or a plea agreement.
+It is sometimes in the defendant’s best interest to engage in counseling immediately in an effort to prove to the prosecutor and judge that their offense is an aberration that is unlikely to reoccur.

 Can I contact the alleged victim while the case is pending?
 Often, a no-contact order is issued as a condition of bond, prohibiting contact.
 Violating this can lead to additional charges.